TheSledgeHammer/2.11BSD_X44/README.md

 *** PCC: Will compile when using the following: https://github.com/arnoldrobbins/pcc-revived

-- The script files are not required.
+- The git repo script files are not required.

 - Remove pcc folder from contrib/pcc/dist